Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 STEP THREE: Spread flour in a dish or on a piece of parchment paper and dip roast into the flour mixture to coat it on all sides.

-Pot Roast process shot of roast being browned in a pot
+roast being browned in a pot

 STEP FIVE: Remove meat from the pot and set it aside.

-STEP SIX: Add additional oil to the bottom of the pot if needed.
-Add onion and carrots to the pot and saute for 3 to 5 minutes, or just until onions begin to soften and caramelize around the edges.
+Add onion and carrots to the pot and saute for three to five minutes, or just until onions begin to soften and caramelize around the edges.
 Remove from heat.

 PRO TIP: